vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 ```
 **Pros/Cons**  ???

-3. Otherwise, we have no possibility to have a reference to a parameter from a documentation of class since having a reference to parameters in a documentation of class can have no sense.
-References to parameters from the documentation of class should be prohibited .
+3. Otherwise, we cannot have a reference to a parameter from a documentation of class since having a reference to parameters in a documentation of class can make no sense.
+References to parameters from the documentation of class should be prohibited.
    However, such a reference should be allowed in a doc tag section `@constructor`
 ```kotlin
 /**